ecoologic/chessOO/README.md

 # ChessOO - An Object-Oriented model of the Chess rules in Ruby

-Written for readability.
+Written for readability, hopefully.

 Currently is doing all the basic moves, but no fancy ones like casteling.

 I don't plan on finishing it, I'm just interested in some of the challenges related to modelling the rules of the game.
-This is a pretty unlikely domain to model at work, and I would never refactor code to this point unless there's a proven business reason.
+I have "played refactoring" after [adding the queen](524d7b3), when I switched focus away from features.

-Yet, it's a good expression of my current (2019) modelling skills using Object Oriented languages.
+It's a good expression of my current (2019) modelling skills using Object Oriented languages.

 There is no frontend, the specs are the only consumers, and it's been developed TDD.